CentreForDigitalHumanities/lettercraft/CONTRIBUTING.md

 - https://localhost:8000/ to view the homepage for the frontend
 - https://localhost:8000/admin/ to view the backend admin
-- https://localhost:8000/api/graphql to expore the GraphQL API
+- https://localhost:8000/api/graphql to explore the GraphQL API

 ### Working with GraphQL